jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.00 on the 0–3 scale**, which implies that preCICE meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “It is possible to receive the mesh from another component, so we could use that mesh for computation”
+- It is possible to receive the mesh from another component, so we could use that mesh for computation
-- “It is possible to receive the mesh from another component, so we could implement such verification ourselves”
+- It is possible to receive the mesh from another component, so we could implement such verification ourselves

 From a technical perspective, considering preCICE's architecture and features:
-- preCICE manages logical coupling time, ensuring that participants progress in a synchronized way.
-It supports explicit and implicit coupling schemes, fixed-point iterations, and can prevent time drift between solvers, which addresses many time-advancement-related requirements.
+- preCICE allows mesh sharing between components.

 ### Overall Assessment